ZeroPvlse/KittyKit/README.md

-# KittyKat 🌸✨🔐
+# KittyKit 🌸✨🔐

 *The cutest pentesting toolkit evew! (≧◡≦) 💕*

-## What is KittyKat?
+## What is KittyKit?
 OwO

-KittyKat is a supew kawaii bash script that instawws all the pentesting tools you'll evew need!
+KittyKit is a supew kawaii bash script that instawws all the pentesting tools you'll evew need!
 It makes youw computew the most powewful hakku machine ever, with the added bonus of being extwa cute!!! ૮ ・ﻌ・ ა

 ## Featuwes ✧･ﾟ: *✧･ﾟ:*